benpollarduk/ktvn/README.md

         question line "Why we do, don't we dear?" question option answer { answer ->
             answer line "Of course."
-            answer does {
+            answer does { flags ->
-                it setTrue "Michel likes Morgana"
+                flags setTrue "Michel likes Morgana"
             }
         }
         question option answer { answer ->
             answer line "I hate you!"
-            answer does {
+            answer does { flags ->
-                it setTrue "Michel hates Morgana"
+                flags setTrue "Michel hates Morgana"
             }
         }
     }
 }
 ```
 Each choice can have multiple options.
 Each option has an optional script specified by the **does** keyword.
+Notice the use of the **flags** class.
+A single instance of Flags exists for each game and can be used to pass values
+between steps.
+Each flag has a string key and a boolean value.
+If a flag does not exist when it is read false will be
+returned.
 In this
 case a flag is set to indicate that the user picked an option.

 ### decision ###